"*" indicates required fields

 Virginia currently has over 2500 MW of solar installed state-wide, which is enough solar energy to power over 280,993 homes and is only projected to increase according to the Solar Energy Industries Association (SEIA).
-Homeowners in Richmond can look forward to a variety of generous solar incentives that are offered to Virginia residents that make the switch to solar power more accessible and affordable.
+Homeowners in Richmond can look forward to a variety of generous solar incentives that are offered to Virginia residents that make going solar more accessible and affordable.

 You might be wondering if solar panels in Richmond are worth it.
 The governing body of the Commonwealth seems to think so, and they’ve passed legislation to incentivize clean energies like solar across the state.

 The 2020 Virginia Clean Economy Act (VCEA) created a first-of-its-kind Clean Energy Standard for the entire state that presents abundant opportunities for renewable energy.
 Richmond and your solar-powered home located there are no exceptions.

 The VCEA makes it easier for homeowners and businesses in Richmond to save money by going solar, taking control of their energy and leading the way toward an advanced energy economy.
 The days of outages, rising electricity costs, and the dependency on pollution-heavy fossil fuels are nearing an end.